MicrosoftDocs/defender-docs/defender-endpoint/troubleshoot-collect-support-log.md

 Live Response doesn't support running the XMDE Client Analyzer or Python directly, so an execution script is necessary.

 > [!IMPORTANT]
 > The following scripts assume the XMDE Client Analyzer was installed using the same locations from the scripts mentioned earlier.
-If your organization has chosen to install the scripts into a different location, then the scripts below need to be updated to align with your organization's chosen installation location.
+If your organization has chosen to install the scripts into a different location, then the following scripts need to be updated to align with your organization's chosen installation location.

 #### Binary Client Analyzer Run Script